Remember in the day?

 They looked like Puerto Ricans and they dressed in gold lamé

-With leather boots and frizzy hair and lobsters on their heads
+With leather pants and frizzy hair and lobsters on their heads"

 - Generally, early characters costumes will be retconned to be more realistic and sensible in favor of the bright colored spandex and cuffed buccaneer-style boots look.
 Superhero costumes historically appeared to draw inspiration from the form-fitting costumes worn by gymnasts, circus strongmen, and acrobats.
 While such outfits are sound for strictly athletic purposes, they provide little in the form of body protection.
 In more modern times, costumes will be more functional and less like costumes.
 Footwear will be sturdy and made for rough use.
-The actual reason that comic book characters wore so much spandex is due to the fact that artists found the human figure easier to draw nude than with clothes.
+The actual reason that comic book characters wore so much spandex is that artists found the human figure easier to draw nude than with clothes.
 Drawing the nude figure is a basic skill drilled into the artists early on.
 Drawing clothing and folds in cloth may take much longer to master and render.
 These points are especially significant since comic book artists often had to produce completed art much faster than they do now.
-They simply did not have the time or resources to create elaborate highly detailed costumes.
-Especially when they knew that much of their fine detail would be lost druing image reduction as well as in the cheap printing processes of the time.
-The reason for the bright colors, of course, was due to the fact that until recently, comic books were printed in four colors (the CYMK color model).
-Also, in most cases, black was neccesarily substituted with blue due to the fact that black would appear too flat in print.
+They simply did not have the time or resources to create elaborate highly detailed costumes, especially when they knew that much of their fine detail would be lost during image reduction as well as in the cheap printing processes of the time.
+The reason for the bright colors, of course, was that until recently, comic books were printed in four colors (the CYMK color model).
+Also, in most cases, black was necessarily substituted with blue; black would appear too flat in print.
 Spider-Man's costume, for instance, was originally intended to be red and black, not red and blue.

 - Batman started as the spandex clad caped crusader.
 Starting with The Nineties, artists and writers have experimented with making his costume more plausible and sensible given the beatings that Batman takes in the course of his adventures.
 This evolution ultimately resulted in realizing Batman's outfit as a heavily armored, high tech suit that employs military issue polymers created by Wayne-Tech.
 Even the cape is now actually functional and allows limited gliding.